mzhang0808/Climb-App/team/sprint01/lec05.md

 Ganesh: Since our last meeting, I opened an issue to create a hello world program in React.
 I pushed the basic program onto the repo and created an issue to separate the front end and backend into different repos.
 I don't see any repos

 Michael: I did basically the same thing as Ganesh.
 I created a hello world on React.js for the front end.
 I pushed it onto the repo.
-I see a road block because Ganesh is dragging me down.
-I still thing Ganesh is a severe step back of our group though.

 Cody: I reviewed the frameworks and I look forward to start working on this project.